atrocore/atrocore/README.md

 ### Software based on AtroCore

-The following extensions are available on the AtroCore basis:
+The following full-fledged software products are already available on the AtroCore basis:
 * [AtroPIM](https://github.com/atrocore/atropim)
 * [AtroDAM](https://github.com/atrocore/atrodam)
-* and many others extending the functionality of PIM and DAM.

-Thanks to the configurable data model and layouts the application can be used as a Master Data Mangement System (MDM), if no extension is installed.

 ### What Is On Board?

 Here is a AtroCore package description in detail: